Your Questions Answered: What Exercise Actually Does To Your Bust

 Volume vs Shape: Two Different Conversations

 - Breast volume (actual size) primarily responds to fat loss and hormonal changes.
-Exercise cannot increase breast size through tissue growth—only through the addition of muscle beneath the breast tissue, which creates the appearance of enhanced volume in some cases.
+Exercise cannot increase breast size through tissue growth — only through the addition of muscle beneath the breast tissue, which creates the appearance of enhanced volume in some cases.

-- Breast shape responds to multiple factors including muscle development, posture improvement, skin elasticity, and ligament condition.
+- Breast shape responds to multiple factors, including muscle development, posture improvement, skin elasticity, and ligament condition.
 Exercise can absolutely improve shape, even if actual volume decreases slightly.

 Many women whose breasts change after weight loss find that while they may have dropped a cup size, their breasts appear more "perky" and sit higher on their chest wall due to improved muscle tone and reduced excess skin.